 Impermanence, anitya, or anicca in Pali, is one of the Buddha’s three marks of existence, three conditions that characterize all of life, and are always present.
 (The other two marks of existence are anatman (Pali: anatta), or not-self, and duhkha (Pali: dukkha), suffering, or dissatisfaction.)

 Our bodies decline and decay.
 Hair and teeth fall out.
 Mental attitudes also change.
 Excitement and anger arise, then fade away.
-Our good health and happiness are only temporary; we will eventually sicken, age, and die, as will our friends, enemies, relatives, and strangers.
+Our health and happiness are only temporary; we will eventually sicken, age, and die, as will our friends, enemies, relatives, and strangers.
 Human life is brief.
 In the Diamond Sutra, one of the Mahayana tradition’s central scriptures, life is compared to a flash of lightning in a summer cloud, or a bubble floating in a stream.

 The world around us may appear solid and unchanging, but even rivers change course, mountains crumble, seas dry up, and stars burn out.
 The entire universe is in a process of constant flux, arising and falling away.
 Our brief lives give us the privilege of witnessing this grand procession for just a moment.